merurio/Manga_reader/README.markdown

 ## Notes
 - **MangaDex API**: Uses public API for manga data and images.
 Be aware of rate limits.
-- **Legal**: MangaDex hosts official and fan-translated content, which may be subject to copyright.
-This app only uses public API data.
 - **Executable Size**: The .exe folder may be large (~100-200 MB) due to bundled dependencies.
 - **Windows Defender**: Unsigned .exe files may be flagged.
 Add an exception or sign the .exe for distribution.
 - **Internet**: The app requires an internet connection for MangaDex API and Tenor GIFs.